Do The Risks Of Ovarian And Borderline Ovarian Cancer Increase With IVF Treatment?

 Will the frequency of unwanted pregnancies and abortions really fall?
 Even though condoms have been made available at some clinics for free, having the contraception easily available didn’t mean it was used at all or used correctly.
 When one provides something for free, is as appreciated as when one has to pay an amount, no matter how small, to increase personal responsibility?

 When care becomes free or nearly free, there is almost always an increase in utilization.
-Is contraception one area of medicine that we would a woman taking contraceptive pills3 150x150 Free Contraceptive Insurance Coverage: A Good Idea?welcome increased utilization?
+Is contraception one area of medicine that we would welcome increased utilization?
 Most, except the religions that do not believe in contraception, will agree this is ultimately a step in the right direction.
 Even so, there is no free lunch.
 Will insurance companies increase the premiums to pay for the office visits and the contraceptive medications and pass the costs to everyone else?
 We suspect the answer is probably yes.

 What to Say & What Not to Say to the Infertile Patient